Johnson Academic Support

 Services for Students with Disabilities

-NVU-Johnson is committed to providing students with disabilities an equal opportunity to participate in all aspects of the educational environment.
+NVU-Johnson is committed to providing students an equal opportunity to participate in all aspects of the educational environment.
 The Coordinator of Disability Services works with students with disabilities to maximize their educational potential, encouraging them to maintain independence while receiving assistance.
 Students with documented disabilities may be eligible for a variety of accommodations and services including:

 - Testing accommodations